sandwriter/menu_picture/README.md

 32. ~~floating button.~~
 33. ~~floating button color.~~
 34. refactor highlight view to do most stuff in set function instead of constructor.
+35. fix the error warning for package.
+36. ~~switch highlight view with touch view.~~
+37. ~~switch back/forth with icon change.~~
+38. sync bitmap when switching back and forth.
+39. sync highlight when switching back and forth.

 # Bugs
 1. ../data/roast_pork.png.
 Background black* color result in rgb(255,0,0) exception.